RebornBeat/CIBOS-Complete-Isolation-Based-Operating-System/docs/Technical-White-Paper:Quantum-Transcendence-Through-Engineered-Architecture.md

 - Scales linearly, not exponentially against the goal
 - Operates at room temperature, not millikelvin
 - Uses standard hardware, not quantum processors
+- Dispatches all ready events simultaneously when no competition exists
+- Applies selection only when competition exists
+- Eliminates global locks entirely, not mitigation

 **CIBIOS/CIBOS/HIP is not an approximation of quantum computing.**